secretstartups/handbook/content/handbook/tools-and-tips/_index.md

 What GitLab team members need to keep in mind is that if you travel with your company laptop - either on a business trip, a trip to visit family and friends in another location but you intend to keep working, or just a trip to the local coffee shop - treat the token with the same level of care as a credit card.
 Do not leave it where it could be stolen.

-If you are concerned about potentially losing your hardware token, you can always request a second one, register it, and store it at a secure location.
+If you are concerned about potentially losing your hardware token, be sure to add Touch ID as an accepted auth token.
 Sites following the WebAuthn standard should support multiple hardware tokens.
-That way if one is lost or stolen, you can still use the other token.
+That way if one is lost or stolen, you can still use another method.
+Currently YubiKey's are limited to one per user, in the case of lost or damaged, please reach out in the #it_security_help Slack channel and we'll assist you with a replacement.

 Usage of 2FA is mandatory for GitLab team members.